Red Alert Issued For Aviation As Kilauea Spews ‘Vog’ 12,000 Feet Into Sky

 Ash has been rising nearly continuously from the vent and drifting downwind to the southwest.
 Ashfall and vog (volcanic air pollution) have been reported in Pahala, about 18 miles downwind.

-As per the Radar and Pilot reports – indicate the top of the ash cloud is as high as 10,000 to 12,000 feet above sea level.
+The Radar and Pilot reports – indicate the top of the ash cloud is as high as 10,000 to 12,000 feet above sea level.
 But this may be expected to vary depending on the vigor of activity and wind conditions,” USGS said.

 “At any time, the activity may become more explosive, increasing the intensity of ash production and producing ballistic projectiles near the vent,” the Hawaii Volcano Observatory said in a statement on the change in aviation alert level from orange to red.